adaptiveprotocols/adaptiveprotocols.github.io/careers/mac-developer.md

 * Work collaboratively with product marketing, sales, solutions engineering, and support teams to ensure that Adaptiva products deliver outstanding experiences to all our customers

 ### Basic Qualifications
 * Bachelors or Masters degree in Computer Science or Engineering
+* Fluent in Java, Swift, Objective-C and asynchronous development
-* A very solid understanding of Objective-C, C++ a plus
+* Solid understanding of OOP
-* Experience with Swift and AppKit.
-* Professional experience with Xcode IDE and the Foundation Framework.
-* Deep understanding of the Macintosh OS and experience with XNU kernel understanding and Unix
+* Deep understanding of the Macintosh OS and experience with XNU kernel and Unix
+* 3+ years of experience in macOS Development
+* 2+ years of experience in Native macOS Applications
+* Expertise in Developing and Releasing macOS applications through the App Store
+* Knowledge of current production methods for macOS applications
+* Solid understanding of API integrations
 * Experience building complex, scalable, high-performance software systems that been successfully delivered to customers
 * Strong focus on clean code and robust design
-* Ability to work independently and manage/lead other developers.
+* Ability to work independently
 * Willingness to write design documents and specifications.

 ### Daily Life